 As they get older and cross their seventh year, you shouldn’t feed them daily.
 An adult turtle in the wild will go days without eating because it’s their innate nature to do so.
 In winter, they will lie and rest for a more extended period than the rest of the year.

 Most of us use our hands as measuring scales while feeding pellets to our turtles.
 And this is also one of the unseen reasons that cause obesity in a turtle.
 Use a medicine cup or a shot glass to feed him the same amount every day.

 What Types Of Food Should Your Turtle Eat Not To Get Fat?

-Fibre-rich foods should comprise at least 80% of a turtle’s diet.
-These fibre-rich foods are easy to digest and will keep your turtle full for a couple of days.
-Fibre-rich foods will not cause your turtle to be fat.
-Along with fibre, include meat and fishes to supply enough protein to your turtle.
+Fiber-rich foods should comprise at least 80% of a turtle’s diet.
+These food are easy to digest and will keep your turtle full for a couple of days.
+Fiber-rich foods will not cause your turtle to be fat.
+Along with fiber, including meat and fish to supply enough protein to your turtle.

 Veggies And Fruits

 Leafy vegetables and fruits are high in fiber.
 Cabbage, kale, parsley, green beans, and bell peppers are some fiber-rich food that you should feed to your turtle.